MicrosoftDocs/Advertising-docs/BingAds/shopping-content/code-example-manage-products.md

                 // You must request user consent at least once through a web browser control.
                 // Call the GetAuthorizationEndpoint method of the OAuthDesktopMobileAuthCodeGrant instance that you created above.
                 Console.WriteLine(string.Format(
-                    "The Bing Ads user must provide consent for your application to access their Bing Ads accounts.\n" + "Open a new web browser and navigate to {0}.\n\n" + "After the user has granted consent in the web browser for the application to access their Bing Ads accounts, " +
-                    "please enter the response URI that includes the authorization 'code' parameter: \n", oAuthDesktopMobileAuthCodeGrant.GetAuthorizationEndpoint()));
+                    "The Microsoft Advertising user must provide consent for your application to access their accounts.\n" + "Open a new web browser and navigate to {0}.\n\n" + "After the user has granted consent in the web browser for the application to access their accounts, " + "please enter the response URI that includes the authorization 'code' parameter: \n", oAuthDesktopMobileAuthCodeGrant.GetAuthorizationEndpoint()));

                 // Request access and refresh tokens using the URI that you provided manually during program execution.